 Higher National Certificate (HNC) Construction & the Built Environment

+This is a Institute of Technology programme.
 This course is a two-year, part-time day release course for

-people employed in the Construction industry.
+people employed in the construction industry.
 It is also appropriate for people

 with a more varied profile of achievement such as those with extensive work